-According to Indian researcher S R R Prasad, the Beda tribe number approximately 300 people in Ladakh.
+According to Indian researcher S R R Prasad, the Beda tribe numbered approximately 300 people at time of writing, in Ladakh.
 Their population has decreased over the decades.
 The 1931 census in India listed 414 Beda people, of which 70 stated they were Buddhists, and the rest Muslims.
 This religious adherence is the reason for the diminishing numbers of Beda people.
 Most of those who believe in Islam change their identity and start calling themselves Balti.
 An additional small number of Beda, perhaps 100, inhabit a few small villages of the Kullu and Shimla districts of the state of Himachal Pradesh.
 The Beda in Himachal Pradesh are Hindus.

 In 1989 the Beda were granted status in India as a Scheduled Tribe.
 The Beda in Ladakh have been living there for approximately 200 years, having migrated from the Lahaul and Spitti area of Himachal Pradesh.